Carey Preview Heads Up Solid Card

 Skipping the Preview but already entered for the Carey Final are Timesareachanging and Gold Dust Beach, the fourth and fifth place finishers in last week-end’s $300,000 Ben Franklin stake at Harrah’s Chester racetrack won in 1:48.3 by Boulder Creek.

 The former 2004 Little Brown Jug champion Timesareachanging has earned over $1.5 million in only four seasons of racing and now competes for the Erv Miller Stable.
+Gold Dust Beach has pocketed over $179,000 this year for the Joe Holloway Stable and was runner-up in Northfield Park’s $125,000 Battle of Lake Erie back in April.

 Ryan Anderson, who drove Fox Valley Curahee to a victory in a opening round of Master Shawn series a week ago, was right on target when he said after that race: “Without The Quiet Mon and Home Bed Advantage there really isn’t a standout in this (Master Shawn) series.
 It’s wide-open.”